Gammon Construction: Ownership

 Jardine Matheson took a minority interest in Gammon in 1969 and it became a public company in 1970.
 Then in 1975, Jardines acquired the remaining shareholding and thus Gammon became a wholly owned subsidiary of Jardines.
 In late 1983, Jardine Matheson sold 50 percent of Gammon to Trafalgar House, a UK-based company involved in construction, shipping and property.

 Gammon then became the preferred constructor throughout the Asia-Pacific region for both Jardines and Trafalgar House.
 In 1996, Kvaerner took over Trafalgar House, thereby acquiring its 50% interest in Gammon.
 Skanska acquired all of Kvaerner's construction businesses, including Gammon, in late 2000.
 Balfour Beatty, the international engineering, construction and services group, subsequently purchased Skanska's 50% in Gammon in 2004.

 Corporate affairs

 It has its head office in Kwun Tong.
 It occupies 36,900 sqft of space there.
 It moved there circa 2019.

 Previously its head office was in TaiKoo Place in Quarry Bay.

+In June 2024, Gammon Construction Limited was among ten companies to receive the (Building and Construction Information) BCI Asia Top 10 Contractors Award.